CHARACTERISTICS OF A SUCCESSFUL

-On-Campus Recruiting Policy: Falsifying your resume may result in being reported to Duke’s Office of Student Conduct and subject to sanctions, being banned from the Career Center’s On-Campus Recruiting program permanently, and forfeiting employment opportunities.
+On-Campus Recruiting Policy: Falsifying your resume may result in being reported to Duke’s Office of Student Conduct and being subjected to sanctions, being banned from the Career Center’s On-Campus Recruiting program permanently, and forfeiting employment opportunities.

 On-Campus Recruiting Policy: You may remove yourself from an interview schedule no less than two business days prior to your interview.
 Students who withdraw any later or do not show up will be barred from the On-Campus Recruiting program.
 Reinstatement will require a letter of apology to the recruiter and a meeting with a Career Center staff member.